rperezsoto/coding_camp_2024/day_4/exercises_functions.rst

 ------------

-Write a function that takes in three parameters, "budget", "item" and "costs" and prints many "items" you can afford with that budget.
+Write a function that takes in three parameters, "budget", "item" and "costs" and prints how many "items" you can afford with that budget.
 It should display a nice message telling you how many units of the specific item you can afford with the budget and how much money you have left.
 You can't use multiplication (*), division (/), integer division (//)